Akalow005/Hello-world/README.md

 # Hello-world
 I am interested in knowledge, so i seek others who are as well.
 I cant think of a better way to quench my thirst for knowledge other than here.
+My sister passed recently and she said many odd things over the last year.
+One thing ive yet to figure out was when she said be more like akasha, the witch who controls everything even the scarecrow.
+She brought somethings to my attention i never would have noticed beforehand.
+I am 26 years of age, constantly fighting people who claim to be my friends, and loosing those closest to me.
+It may seem pitiful i turn to this as my release, but github also helped me oddly enough as it may seem so now i ask whats next?